Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Hypotheses

+\item H2: AI intervention modality (none, proactive, reactive) will significantly affect how trust-related evaluations are distributed across available trust targets, with AI-supported workflows expected to produce higher evaluations of the AI assistant and advisor-AI team when those targets are present.

+\item H3: The trust penalty from advisor errors will differ significantly depending on the AI intervention modality.

+\item H4: Participants will be significantly less likely to reuse advisors who made errors than those who did not, consistent with prior work linking trust to downstream reliance. \end{itemize}

+As reported below and in Section~\ref{sec:results}, H1 and H4 were supported: advisor performance significantly influenced advisor-directed trust evaluations across multiple measures, including epistemic trustworthiness~\cite{hendriks2015meti}, entity-specific trust~\cite{riedl2024patients}, general trust~\cite{lee2004trust}, and willingness to reuse~\cite{liao2022designing}.
+H2 and H3 were not supported: AI intervention modality did not produce significant main effects, nor did it significantly moderate the trust penalty associated with advisor errors.

-We treat these deviations from the a priori expectations as theoretically informative, highlighting the dominant role of observed advisor error, rather than AI involvement strategy alone, in shaping trust and reuse judgments.
+We treat these deviations from the a priori expectations as theoretically informative, suggesting that observed advisor error played a more dominant role than AI involvement strategy in shaping trust and reuse judgments.